hao-fang/ee596_spr2018_lab1/README.md

   * Role: you can use the previously created role, or you can create a new role as you did in Step 2.10 in the [walkthrough](https://hao-fang.github.io/ee596_spr2018/slides/lab_1-walkthrough.pdf).
   * Click "Create function"
 * Configuration
-  * Add triggers under the "Designer": choose "Alexa Skill Kit"
+  * Add triggers under the `Designer` section: choose "Alexa Skill Kit"
   * Configure triggers: enter your skill ID (check "End Point" page in your Amazon Developer account) and click "Add"
   * Click "Save"
 * On your laptop